20+ Celebrities Who are Proudly LGBTQ

 Following the end of her marriage to businessman Grant Hughes in 2023, Bush and Harris were linked together, and this made her the target of “blatant lies” and “violent threats” online.

 Harris also finalized her divorce from soccer player Ali Krieger last year, which led to accusations that Bush was involved in “wrecking” the marriage.
-Bush addressed these online claims, stating that her split from Hughes was not related to any “hysterical rendezvous,” which was a fabrication.
+Bush addressed these online claims, stating that her split from Hughes was unrelated to any “hysterical rendezvous,” which was a fabrication.

 Harris also concluded her divorce from Ali Krieger last year, which led to accusations of Bush being a “home-wrecker.”
-Bush pushed back against these claims and clarified that her split from Hughes was not due to any “hysterical rendezvous.”
+Bush argued against these claims and clarified that her split from Hughes was not due to any “hysterical rendezvous.”

 She shared, “Just because I didn’t want to process my realizations in real time on social media and spell them out for the world doesn’t mean the journey wasn’t long and thoughtful and exhaustive.”